waffflebby/toknswipe/replit.md

 - **State Management & Caching**: Utilizes TanStack Query for data fetching and client-side caching, complemented by TanStack DB for reactive collections and sub-millisecond live queries.
 Server-side caching is implemented with Upstash Redis, with an in-memory fallback.
 - **Data Validation & Security**: All API endpoints employ Zod schemas for input validation.
 Security architecture prioritizes rate limiting, authentication, and validation before business logic execution.
 - **Authentication**: Supabase Auth handles user authentication via email OTP, integrated with Resend for email delivery.
 - **Database**: Supabase PostgreSQL is used as the primary database, with Drizzle ORM managing interactions.
-The schema includes tables for users, favorites, matches, swipes (for analytics), and `coinThemes` for categorization.
+The schema includes tables for users, swipes (for analytics), coinThemes (for categorization), folders (for organizing saved coins), and folderCoins (junction table connecting coins to folders).
+The old favorites/matches tables are deprecated in favor of the folder system.
 - **Mobile Optimization**: Responsive design with `100dvh` for dynamic viewport height, optimized touch targets, and increased swipe sensitivity for a better mobile user experience.
 - **Guest Experience**: Guests can interact with the swipe interface and "star" coins, with non-intrusive toast notifications prompting sign-in to save their actions.
 Actions are not persisted to the database for unauthenticated users.
 - **UI/UX**: Features a swipe-based discovery, real-time price charts, risk level indicators, and theme-based categorization.
 Watchlist folders (Personal for starred, Matched for swiped-right) are distinct and database-backed.